8 Ways To Make a Duchenne Muscular Dystrophy-Friendly Home: Tips for Stairs and More

 3. Rearrange Your Kitchen Cabinets

-• Roll-under stove top and sink
+• A roll-under stove top and sink

 • Touchless kitchen faucets